-Applicant in a letter dated December 5, 1966 reiterated his stand that the claims came within Section 2(d) of the Act.
-He submitted a definition of "art" and argued that the claims met the definition and thus complied with Section 2(d).
-Argument was also presented for the purpose of traversing the second branch of the examiner's rejection.
+The applicant responded in a letter dated December 5, 1966 and attempted to traverse the objection on the ground that claims 16, 17 and 18 come within the fields of invention set forth in Section 2(d) of the Patent Act.
+A definition of "art" was given and argument presented to show that the method of claims 16, 17 and 18 did come within that definition.
+Argument was also advanced against the second branch of the rejection.

-In February 28, 1968 the examiner rejected claims 8-11 in a Final Action in accordance with Section 46 of the Patent Rules, on the grounds that the subject matter of claims 8-11 does not fall within the limits of what may be patented under Section 2(d) of the Patent Act, and that a method for carrying out an analytical test for the determination of pregnancy is not in any way associated with commerce, trade and industry and is contrary to the spirit of the term "working on a commercial scale" referred to in the Patent Act.
+On February 28, 1968 the examiner rejected claims 16, 17 and 18 in a Final Action in accordance with Section 46 of the Patent Rules on the grounds that the subject matter od claims 16, 17 and 18 does not fall within the limits of what may be patented under Section 2(d) of the Patent Act, and that a method for carrying out an analytical test for the determination of pregnancy is not in any way associated with commerce, trade and industry and is contrary to the spirit of the term "working on a commercial scale" referred to in the Patent Act.
 The examiner also stated that methods of killing insects, treating liquids to remove bacteria, etc. are of value to the field of economy, whereas information regarding the condition of a human being is the only result of the diagnostic method claimed in the present application.

-In a response submitted May 24, 1968, the applicant requested a review of the rejection by the Commissioner of Patents.
+In a response submitted May 23, 1968, the applicant requested a review of the rejection by the Commissioner of Patents.
 Applicant argued that there is nothing in Section 2(d) of the Patent Act which requires that an invention, to be patentable, must be capable of being worked on a commercial scale.
 The applicant referred to Section 67(2)(a) of the Patent Act which by the terminology employed, implies that some inventions are not capable of being worked on a commercial scale.

-Section 2(d) of the Fatent Act reads as follows:
+Section 2(d) of the Patent Act reads as follows: